-This Creamy Shrimp Chowder is one of the easiest seafood chowders to make.
+This Creamy Shrimp Soup is one of the seafood soups to make.
 Shrimp, potatoes, onions, carrots, celery and fresh herbs are cooked in a creamy and cheesy broth.

-On busy nights, this is one of the soups that I can quickly prepare and have a delicious and hearty dinner for my family in no time.
-One of my friends shared this recipe with me about a year before I got married, and she said that this was her secret to having a meal ready just 30 minutes after walking in the house.
+On busy nights, this Creamy Shrimp Chowder is one of the recipes that you can quickly prepare and have a satisfying dinner ready in no time.
+One of my friends shared this recipe with me many years ago, and she said that this was her secret to having a meal ready just 30 minutes after walking in the house.

-You can use 2 packages of spreadable cheese.
-I also like using one package of brie cheese.
-I think it pairs really well with the rest of the ingredients.
-The spreadable cheese melts right into the broth, creating a creamy texture and the brie softens but it doesn’t melt completely, so there are delicious tiny morsels of brie cheese interspersed in the soup.
+Most chowders are made with a roux, that is prepared with a butter and flour mix that thickens the soup.
+This version uses a spreadable cheese product that melts right into the broth, creating a creamy texture.
+A few years ago, I started adding cubes of brie cheese.
+The brie softens but it doesn’t melt completely, so there are delicious tiny morsels of brie cheese interspersed in the chowder.
 It is such a treat!

 What Kind of Shrimp Should You Use and How To Prepare It: